 RBML's Exhibitions & Programs

 The RBML offers a robust and diverse series of public programs, including lectures, panel discussions, performances and conferences, that highlight collections and particular fields of inquiry.
 Guests may include living creators (artists, writers, etc.), collectors, and scholars who make use of our collections.
 The Book History Colloquium aims to provide a broad outlet for the scholarly discussion of book history, print culture, the book arts, and bibliographical research, and (ideally) the promotion of research and publication in these fields.
 Please note that while our events are free and open to the public they do require registration in advance.
-For information about upcoming programs and how to register for them, please see our Events Calendar.

 Arthur Mitchell: Harlem’s Ballet Trailblazer